 MK: It was probably a Monday, but I – I'm not certain, that's a long time ago.

 WW: So what was your work on the Riot Intelligence Committee?

 WW: What was the mood behind the scenes?
-Was there – was there a calm to the work, or was it anxious work?
+Was there a calm to the work, or was it anxious work?

 MK: Well, the head of the department was a man named Malcolm Dade, who was very, very powerful in the black community, and his number one was a woman named Katherine Edwards, who was a very vivacious white woman who also had a great deal of political clout.
 And they were the ones who, when I dealt with them, were always a very calm presence.
 So I didn't really sense anything that was panic – I mean I still was able – I felt safe taking either – I can't remember which days I drove and which days I took the bus downtown – but I never felt like I was in any danger.